(Inside this post you will learn how to file taxes for free in 2026 using IRS Free File, VITA programs, and other trusted tax software.)

 You can buy or download a computer software like TurboTax or H&R Block and file yourself for about $40–$60 depending on the package you choose.
-These softwares often give you one state return for free, then charge a fee for each additional state.
+This software often gives you one state return for free, then charge a fee for each additional state.
 Programs like these are very simple to use and walk you through your return step by step.
 All you need are your tax documents and an hour or so to get them done.
-If you are nervous about filing your taxes or you get stuck, oftentimes these softwares have a live support option that lets you consult a real life CPA to review your return or answer any questions for free!
+If you are nervous about filing your taxes or you get stuck, oftentimes this software has a live support option that lets you consult a real-life CPA to review your return or answer any questions for free!

 If you don’t want to pay for your own tax software, you can file your taxes online at MyFreeTaxes.
 This website is developed by a partnership with the United Way and H&R Block.
 Households of any income can e-file simple tax returns (no schedules C, D or E) online for free.
 Just create or log in to your H&R Block account to get started.